thehyve/react-select-checked/README.md

 The `value` property of each option should be set to either a string or a number.

-When the value is changed, `onChange(selectedValueOrValues)` will fire.
+When the value is changed, `onChange(selectedValueOrValues)` will fire, allowing you to re-render with an updated `value=` prop.

 ```javascript
 var CheckedSelect = require('react-select-checked');